Efficient Human-in-the-Loop Active Learning: A Novel Framework for Data Labeling in AI Systems: Concluding Remarks

-The paper focuses on the case of probabilistic models.
-The application of active learning with multiple questions in other cases, such as metric learning, is still unknown.
-One challenge is quantifying partial information, for which a naive approach involves using a Gaussian distribution.
-Nevertheless, the Gaussian assumption may not always hold in various scenarios, and addressing this issue is a topic for future research.
-On the other hand, a prerequisite condition for the paper is that the class number is known and fixed.
-Previous studies have focused on this aspect.
-For example, as discussed in \cite{sun2016online} and \cite{mohamad2018active}, classes in stream data may evolve, with old classes vanishing and new ones arising.
-Consequently, the model should be capable of identifying and addressing these dynamic situations.
-Another prerequisite condition in the paper is that experts are oracles, which may be violated in some real cases such as misdiagnosis.
-Lastly, the number of classes in the dataset is relatively small compared to the sample size.
-A potential research direction is to investigate scenarios with a substantial class size.
+This paper focuses on the setting of probabilistic models.
+The applicability of multi-question active learning in other settings, such as metric learning, remains unexplored.
+A major challenge is how to quantify partial information.
+A naive solution uses Gaussian assumptions to link distances with probabilities.
+Nevertheless, the Gaussian assumption may not hold in many scenarios, and developing more general approaches remains an open problem for future research.
+Another prerequisite in this paper is that the number of classes is known and fixed.
+This assumption has been previously discussed in related literature.
+For instance, \cite{sun2016online} and \cite{mohamad2018active} highlight that in streaming data, class distributions may evolve, with old classes vanishing and new ones emerging.
+As a result, models need to adaptively identify and handle such dynamic class scenarios.
+A further assumption is that experts serve as perfect oracles, which can be violated in practice due to issues such as misdiagnosis.
+Finally, the number of classes considered is relatively small compared to the sample size.
+An interesting direction for future work is to extend the framework to settings with a large number of classes \citep{deng2009imagenet}.